ermafam/MyFirstProject.Darey.Io/README.md

 ## Step 0
 * you will need an AWS account
 * Select your preferred region (the closest to you) and launch a new EC2 instance of t2.micro family with Ubuntu Server 20.04 LTS (HVM)

+Once you successfully log into your AWS, you will see the main console with all the service listed as follows